mrprajesh/blog/_posts/2021-01-12-my-encounters-with-nvprof.md

 the metrics as I had mentioned in [my gist](https://gist.github.com/mrprajesh/352cbe661ee27a6b4627ae72d89479e6)

 We have two GPU P100 and GTX2080 which has 3 versions of CUDA installed: 8.0, 9.1 and 10.2 with driver 440.31.
-We got some weird error which even google had no answers.
+We got some weird errors which even google had no answers.

 // TODO